-- 30 Grant applications are ranked using the criteria in Schedule A of this policy.
-Each criterion carries the same weight.
-The RGC uses the criteria in Schedule A of this policy to evaluate grant applications.
+- 30 The RGC uses the criteria in Schedule A of this policy to evaluate grant applications.
 Not all evaluation criteria apply to each application.
-Funding approvals are based, in part, on how each project ranks. - 31 The Chief Administrative Officer (CAO) may amend Schedule A without Council approval if the amendments are limited to establishing a framework for weighting and scoring the criteria in accordance with the Recreation and Parks Master Plan. - 32 If the CAO amends Schedule A in accordance with section 33, the Policy Coordinator reviews the proposed amendments and updates the final version of Schedule A. - 31 33 The RGC considers Aan organization's demonstrated financial need is taken into consideration during the evaluation process. - 32 34 Grant funding decisions made by the RGC are final and appeals are not considered.
+Funding approvals are based, in part, on how each project ranks. - 31 The Chief Administrative Officer (CAO) may amend Schedule A without Council approval if the amendments are limited to establishing a framework for weighting and scoring the criteria in accordance with the Recreation and Parks Master Plan. - 32 If the CAO amends Schedule A in accordance with section 33, the Policy Coordinator reviews the proposed amendments and updates the final version of Schedule A. - 33 The RGC considers an organization's demonstrated financial need during the evaluation process. - 34 Grant funding decisions made by the RGC are final and appeals are not considered.